SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

     iv.
 Click on the 'Apply' button and then the 'Save' link to commit the changes to the application server.

     v.
-Click on the 'Password' property and specify the value for the Solace username, use the value `solace_password` (Note, in section Configuring Client Usernames & Profiles we specified a Solace authentication type of 'none', so the password here will be ignored but WebSphere mandates a non-empty password).
+Click on the 'Password' property and specify the value for the Solace username, use the value `solace_password` (**Note**: in section Configuring Client Usernames & Profiles we specified a Solace authentication type of 'none', so the password here will be ignored but WebSphere mandates a non-empty password).

     vi.
 Click on the 'MessageVPN' property and specify the value corresponding to the Solace message VPN (use the value `solace_VPN` for this example).